finkelbert/ProPerlyAsked/plots/README-plots.txt

 Plots from R go in this folder.
+You need to run the code to produce the relevant plots in this folder.